First lady Jill Biden visits Georgia, Pennsylvania to kick off 'Workforce Hubs' initiative to boost manufacturing jobs - UPI.com

 Nov.
-8 (UPI) -- First lady Jill Biden will visit two East Coast cities Wednesday to announce the kickoff of a government-backed initiative that will provide job training and career development opportunities in an effort to expand the nation's technological workforce.
+8 (UPI) -- First lady Jill Biden visited two East Coast cities Wednesday to announce the kickoff of a government-backed initiative that will provide job training and career development opportunities in an effort to expand the nation's technological workforce.

-The first lady plans to travel to Augusta, Ga., and Pittsburgh to launch the initial efforts under a federal strategy to fill new high-tech manufacturing positions created under President Joe Biden's legislative agenda.
+The first lady traveled to Augusta, Ga., and Pittsburgh to launch the initial efforts under a federal strategy to fill new high-tech manufacturing positions created under President Joe Biden's legislative agenda.

 Communities designated as "Workforce Hubs" will aim to drive advanced job growth nationwide, with public and private commitments to develop technological work skills through apprenticeships and education programs, while providing job support services to millions of prospective employees, the White House said.